Al-B-code/backend_chatroom/README.md

 ## 5.2.
 Extension 💪
 - [X] Allow users to react to a message
+- [X] Allows a chatroom to be deleted

 ## 6. API Routes
 |       Request  | Path |Description                          |